MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/data_science.md

 ```

 Alternatively, you can update the environment config in Spyder.
 Update the paths where libraries are loaded to include a virtual environment.
 This is not ideal if you have many virtual environments and it will keep looking through each and find the first matched library.
 And this approach might not work with conda envs.
 But it does work on pip envs while the conda env is set to the base.

+Here is the Spyder Wiki page which address this - [Working with packages and environments in Spyder](https://github.com/spyder-ide/spyder/wiki/Working-with-packages-and-environments-in-Spyder).

 ## Anaconda